kavunshiva/reach-exercise/README.md

 On connection to this endpoint, all of the `alerts` associated with the `object_id` (through the `object_alerts` join table) are pushed to the client.
 As additional alerts intended for the `object` with the `object_id`, they are also pushed to the client.

 # Setup
 A `Dockerfile` and `docker-compose.yml` were created but are admittedly a bit rough around the edges.
-This app pulls in environment variables from a `.env` in its `app` directory while you'll have to make; it should look like the following:
+This app pulls in environment variables from a `.env` in its root directory while you'll have to make; it should look like the following:

 ```
 DB_USERNAME=<YOUR_DB_USERNAME>